wjsutton/ChatGPT_for_tableau/README.md

 #### Context - What is your goal?

 e.g. I am a Tableau data visualisation developer and looking to submit a data visualisation for Visual Capitalist.
-I want to visualise the topic of Economy,
+I want to visualise the topic of the Economy

 #### Role - What role do you want chatGPT to take?